Low Water Pressure in Benicia, CA

 What should Benicia homeowners know about plumbing for their homes?+

 Benicia is characterized by historic waterfront city with victorian homes and newer developments.
-Older homes often have galvanized or cast-iron pipes that corrode over time, leading to low water pressure, discolored water, and increased leak risk.
+Older homes often have aging pipes that corrode over time, leading to low water pressure, discolored water, and increased leak risk.
 PEX repiping is a popular upgrade for these homes.
 Our contractors are familiar with the specific challenges and building codes in Solano County.

 Why is my water pressure so low?+